drds1/disease_spread/README.md

 ## Parameter fits

 The best fitting parameters and uncertainties are plotted below.
-We see that decorrelating the parameters using a suitably chosen  pivot point t_0 has eliminated almost all the covariance between the R and I_0 parameters.
-The large uncertainty in R arrises mainly due to few (21) and highly scattered data points in our modelled sample.
+We see that decorrelating the parameters using a suitably chosen  pivot point t_0 has eliminated almost all the covariance between the *R* and *I<sub>0</sub>* parameters.
+The large uncertainty in *R* arrises mainly due to few (21) and highly scattered data points in our modelled sample.

 ![Test Image 1](https://github.com/dstarkey23/disease_spread/blob/master/results/recent/correlation.png)